marco-pm/zencart_instantsearch/README.md

 This plugin uses a combination of MySQL Full-Text Search and LIKE/REGEXP queries to quickly find and sort products, brands, and categories based on their relevance to the user query.

+With the [Typesense add-on](https://github.com/marco-pm/zencart_typesense), Typesense can be used as a search engine in place of MySQL.

 The results can be displayed in an autocomplete dropdown as the user types in a search box and/or as a search results page with a sortable product list and infinite scroll once the user submits the search form, providing an alternative to the classic Zen Cart search results page.

+Version 4.0 brings new and improved features to previous versions:
+- Refactoring of the search class to make it possible to use different search engines (with automatic fallback to MySQL if the search engine is not available)
+- Support for using Typesense as a search engine (with the [Typesense add-on](https://github.com/marco-pm/zencart_typesense))
+- Improved display of categories and brands in the dropdown
+- Search in the product category and brand
+- Complete rewrite of the JavaScript code of dropdown and results page with React and TypeScript
+- Improved dropdown accessibility and keyboard navigation
+- Various bug fixes and improvements

 Version 3.0 of the plugin brings new features and substantial improvements to previous versions.
 - Faster and better searches, with MySQL Full-Text search and Query Expansion